Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

 where the momentum cutoff $\Lambda$ corresponds to the inverse of the diquark size $R$.
 In this paper, we set $R\equiv\Lambda^{-1}$.
 Since the radiative correction for the scalar particle is generally large, this form factor has also a role of the convergence factor.
 As for the form factor $f_{\Lambda}(p_E^2)$, it has the roles of introducing an effective size and convergence of the SD equation, so one can use arbitrary function such as the step function $\theta(\Lambda^2-p_E^2)$, the exponential function $\exp(-p_E^2/\Lambda^2)$ and so on.
 In this study, we take Eq.~\eqref{eq:form} with $\nu=2$ to simple analysis and the convergence of the SD equation.
 The size effect of the diquark can be included in the vertex as $\alpha_s(p^2)\to\alpha_s(p^2)f_{\Lambda}(p^2)$.

 While the scalar QCD Lagrangian \eqref{scalarqcd} is renormalizable, this theory is an effective cutoff theory with an UV cutoff parameter $\Lambda$, which corresponds to the inverse size of the scalar diquark.
 Here, the scalar diquark cannot be observed as an isolated object, and has no characteristic symmetry, such as the chiral symmetry, so that it is difficult to set the renormalization condition.
 Instead, we introduce an effective size $R=\Lambda^{-1}$ of the diquark, which leads to a natural UV cutoff in the theory.
 As we will see later, the effective size of diquark will play an important role for the convergent of loop integrations, and therefore we will not take the limit of $\Lambda\to \infty$ ($R\to 0$).
+In fact, the extended diquark is treated as the effective degrees of freedom appearing in the QCD system of quarks and gluons, and hence, also for the scalar diquark, we basically use the same framework as the single quark case, presented in the previous section.
+For instance, we will use the same running coupling $\alpha_s(p_E^2)$ in Eq.(\ref{eq:coupling}) for the argument of diquarks.